sting0312/teamfireescape/README.md

 ##### Load
 6. Create a new SQL database in pgAdmin named "fire_db"
 7. Create new tables in this database: "fires_reported" and "fires_confirmed"
+8. Tables columns should correspond with the dataframe columns.
+Be sure to create a primary key using `id SERIAL PRIMARY KEY`
+9. Using sqlalchemy's `create_engine` method